Washington’s Rain Forest Peninsulas

 Port Angeles & Sequim

-Port Angeles is perched on the northern shore between the mountains and the Olympic Peninsula.
+Port Angeles is perched on the northern shore between the mountains and the Salish Sea.
 East of Port Angeles you'll find the charming city of Sequim.
 Both of these beautiful towns are located on the doorstep of the Olympic National Park, where nearly one million acres of stunning beauty and old-growth forest await you.
-There are plenty of things to do in Port Angeles and the surrounding area - it's a paradise for hikers and mountain bikers, ready to capture the hearts of all who adventure there.
-Enjoy expansive views of the Salish Sea and Pacific Ocean too.
+There are plenty of things to do in Port Angeles and the surrounding area - it's a paradise for hikers, kayakers, and mountain bikers, ready to capture the hearts of all who adventure there.
+Enjoy expansive views of the Salish Sea and scenic beaches overlooking the Pacific Ocean too.
 The region that Port Angeles and Sequim sit closely together in are prime locations for recreation on water and land.
-If you prefer to explore the urban side of things, you will find plenty of local art and music to enjoy.
-Port Angeles also has a number of excellent craft breweries and wineries and you'll discover fabulous venues serving up local, seasonal cuisine.
+If you prefer to explore the urban side of things, you will find plenty of local art, museums, self-guided tours and music to enjoy.
+You will enjoy excellent craft breweries, wineries and venues and venues serving up fresh, locally harvested cuisine from area farms and waters.
 Offering endless scenic beauty and cultural significance, prepare to be enthralled by these incredible cities in the rain forest peninsulas.

 Begin your visit to the Olympic Peninsula by visiting Hurricane Ridge.Take the scenic 17-mile drive to the most easily accessible mountain area in Olympic National Park.
 On a clear day, the views are spectacular.
 Enjoy traversing the ridges along one of the hiking trails, or stop at a picnic area and have lunch with a view.
 The road is open throughout the summer and scheduled to be open Friday-Sunday in the winter months, weather permitting.

 The Olympic Peninsula is home to green forests, snow capped mountains and expansive water views.
-Domaine Madeleine Bed and Breakfast, a luxury private inn, sits on the bluff overlooking the sea.
-Eden by the Sea Bed and Breakfast also sits on the bluff above the Strait of Juan de Fuca.
+Some of the WaINNSider member inns in the area sit on the bluff overlooking the Strait of Juan de Fuca.
 From here you can relax in the evening and watch the lights of Victoria, BC.
-If you enjoy lush gardens and water views, visit Sea Cliff Gardens, for a secluded stay overlooking the water.

-Those who like to hike can access the Olympic Discovery Trail from he Port Angeles City Pier.
-From here the trail extends 7 miles west to the Elwha River.
+Those who like to bike or hike can access the 120 mile long Olympic Discovery Trail from access points within 1 mile of member inns, various other access points along the trail, and even the Port Angeles City Pier.
+From downtown Port Angeles, the trail extends 7 miles west to the Elwha River and ultimately all the way to Lake Crescent and Forks.

-Victoria, BC is a short 35-minute ferry ride from downtown Port Angeles via the Blackball Ferry Line.
-This passenger only ferry makes it easy to visit historic Victoria.
+Victoria, BC is a short 75-minute ferry ride from downtown Port Angeles via the Blackball Ferry Line.
+The ferry makes it easy to visit historic Victoria.
 Spend the day in this very walk able city enjoying historic architecture, beautiful gardens and a large variety of delightful restaurants and quaint shops.
 Butchart Gardens is a must see and easily accessible by the Butchart Gardens Shuttle Express Bus.
+Return to the Port Angeles/Sequim area in the evening.

 Hike, Bike and Walk